citusdata/citus_docs/performance/performance_tuning.rst

   Intermediate Data Size: 26 MB
   Result destination: Send to 2 nodes

-Which means intermediate result was pushed to 2 worker nodes and it involved more network traffic.
+Which means the intermediate result was pushed to 2 worker nodes and it involved more network traffic.

 When using CTEs, or joins between CTEs and distributed tables, you can avoid push-pull execution by following these rules: